alexdomnikov/Stock-Price-Checker/README.md

 A simple Flask web app for checking stock prices and generating historical price charts.

 ## Overview
-This project was my first foray into building a "real" software project outside the classroom.
-It started as a tutorial project and taught me:
+This originally started as an introductory project where I followed a tutorial.
+The tutorial tutorial taught me:
 - The basics of Flask and web development
 - How to work with third-party APIs (Alpha Vantage)
 - Generating graphs with Matplotlib
 - Using HTML & Jinja2 templates to display dynamic content

+Following the tutorial project, I added the following features:
+- User creation/authentication and secure password storage using Flask-bcrypt, Flask-login, SQAlchemy, and SQLite

-I'm continuing to improve it by adding more styling (CSS) and considering new features like user authentication and watchlists.
+I'm continuing to improve it by adding more styling (CSS) and considering new features like watchlists.

 ---